msmapricot/erefdoc/docs/infrastructure.md

     git push --set-upstream origin master

 This will push the master branch of the document to the repository identified by the remote called origin.
-Then go to
+To view the published document go to:

     https://msmapricot.github.io/erefdoc/site

-to view the published document.
+It will take several minutes before the changes are available.